jarred-cz/jQuery-Menu-Highlighter/README.md

 # jQuery-Menu-Highlighter
-Intelligent highlights the menu item according to current scroll position.Counts threshold based on object height and its visibility on viewport.
+Intelligent highlights the menu item according to current scroll position.
+Counts threshold based on object height and its visibility on viewport.